 The rate of shootings in Chicago is hard to get your brain around.
-But think of it this way: For more than a year now, there's been a person shot about every other hour.
-That relentless violence has ended hundreds of lives and damaged thousands more.
+But think of it this way: Last year Chicago had a shooting about every other hour, and that rate continued through much of 2017.
+The relentless violence has ended hundreds of lives and damaged thousands more.
 It’s changing the life of the city.

 How Chicago Gets Its Guns